 Arizona Welcomed Testing

-The majority of self-driving development had been underway in California when Arizona officials began encouraging these companies to test on their roads.
+The majority of self-driving vehicle development had been underway in California when Arizona officials began encouraging these companies to test on their roads.
 The state was promoted as a “regulation-free zone” for organizations including Lyft, Uber, and Waymo when Governor Doug Ducey signed an executive order allowing such testing as long as a backup driver is used, but that order was updated in March 2018 to allow for testing without a backup driver.
 Mark Mitchell, the mayor of Tempe, stated that Uber’s choice to immediately suspend its testing was a “responsible step” and is eager to see investigational results on the incident.

 Arizona Case Settlement